WildlifeConservationSocietyCI/WelikiaDisturbance/README.md

 Save the project file (.FPJ) in the same location as the landscape file (.LCP) because FARSITE will have issues running if all files are **NOT** in the same directory.

-## TODO (Kim):
+## TODO:
-- refactor pond until it runs
+- deal with TODOs related to pond
-## TODO (Camille):
-- replace inputs_full_extent.zip on google drive with scenario data hierarchy there
+- validate succession
 - validate garden
-- validate succession
-- deal with TODOs related to pond
 - validate pond
 - validate fire
+- replace inputs_full_extent.zip on google drive with scenario data hierarchy there
 - edit readme
 ## TODO (future):
 - hunt down other sources of script not finishing